alex19992020/IT-Help-Desk-Ticket-Simulation/README.md

 As you can see below, I've updated the ticket by assigning it to myself and transitioning it into in progress.
 <img width="1553" height="416" alt="image" src="https://github.com/user-attachments/assets/8d1c7621-c1ec-4783-93ff-2aad8fdbe045" />

+## Ticket #001 — User Cannot Log In (Account Lockout)

+**Category:** Account Management
+**Priority:** High
+**Status:** Resolved

+### Problem
+User reported being unable to log into their computer with multiple password attempts failing.

+### Environment
+DC01 — Active Directory Users and Computers
+DC01 — Event Viewer

+### Steps Taken
+1. Assigned ticket and changed status to In Progress in Jira
+2. Checked Jane Smith's account in Active Directory — found account was locked out
+3. Verified in Event Viewer — found multiple Event ID 4625 failed logon attempts
+4. Unlocked account in Active Directory
+5. Reset password and enabled "must change at next logon"
+6. Verified fix by logging into Client01 as jsmith

+### Resolution
+Account was locked out due to multiple failed login attempts.
+Unlocked account and reset password.
+User was able to log in successfully.

+### What I Learned
+Always check AD first for account lockouts before assuming it's a password issue.
+Event Viewer confirms how many attempts were made and from which machine.